katholiek-onderwijs-vlaanderen/sri4node/README.md

 Used for executing SQL.
 Call with the a `database` object you received, and a `query` object (as returned by `prepareSQL()`, or as received for `query` functions).
 The function returns a [Q promise][kriskowal-q].
+**It's not a responsible of this function to close the connection on error since it's an argument, hence the caller must properly make sure that the connection is disposed regardless of the result.**

 #### addReferencingResources(type, foreignkey, targetkey)
 Afterread utility function.
 Adds, for convenience, an array of referencing resource to the currently retrieved resource(s).